 Typical Twin Engine Battery Switch-In twin engine applications, the port engine START battery doubles as the auxiliary (12 volt accessories) power source.
 The starboard engine START battery is solely used to start the starboard motor.
-To turn the battery(ies) ON, turn the battery switch clockwise to the ON position.
-To turn the battery(ies) OFF, turn the switch counterclockwise to the OFF position.
+To turn the battery ON, depress the top portion of the START switch.
+To turn the battery OFF, depress the bottom portion of the START switch.